MrNice/yo-api/README.md

 # Yet another Yo api wrapper
 This one has been done in a pseudo-functional style.
-Returns promise objects unless you give a callback function.
+Returns promise objects which resolve to node.js http responses unless you give a callback function.

 ## Installation
 Standard npm installation: